 - Welcome challenge and adapt the way I work and my behaviour as a result of what I learn.

-- Challenge behaviour that does not comply with our Core Code or my service’s values.
+- Challenge behaviour that does not comply with our Code of Ethics or my service’s values.

 - Never behave in a way that may cause others to act outside our ethical principles.

 - Never act in an improper way, or in a manner that could create a perception of improper behaviour for personal gain.
 I declare relevant interests and relationships and maintain personal and professional boundaries.

 Equality, Diversity & Inclusion (EDI)

 We will continually recognise and promote the value of EDI, both within the Fire and Rescue Service and the wider communities in which we serve.
 We will stand against all forms of discrimination, create equal opportunities, promote equality, foster good relations, and celebrate difference.

 - Acknowledge and care about people’s diverse needs so they can access the services they need from me and my service.